mjlodge/alamy-upsize/README.md

 Alamy-upsize
 ============

-rhotoshop script to upsize photographs to meet Alamy.com's minimum size requirement
+Alamy-upsize is a Photoshop script (JavaScript) to upsize photographs to meet Alamy.com's minimum size requirement

 Why you need this
 =================